-If you're looking for things to do in Bologna to give you a true sense of the history of Bologna, Italy, stroll and shop the Quadrilatero, the oldest medieval markets in the city.
+If you're looking for fun things to do in Bologna to give you a true sense of the history of Bologna, Italy, stroll and shop the Quadrilatero - the oldest medieval market in the city.
 It's the hub of activity in the historic city center and a foodie's dream!

 Few places exist in the world where you can still feel the medieval past haunt your every step like here in Bologna, and that feel of authentic history surrounds you.
 In some parts, the buildings look the way they did back then, though today they're dressed up in fresh marketing and modern awnings.